carlos-gg/digitalgarden/content/AI/DS and DataEng/ML Ops.md

 ---
 title: "Machine Learning Operations (MLOps)"
-disableToc: false
 ---

+> Set of practices that aims to deploy and maintain machine learning models in production reliably and efficiently.
+The word is a compound of "machine learning" and the continuous development practice of DevOps in the software field

 ## Resources
-- Set of practices that aims to deploy and maintain machine learning models in production reliably and efficiently.
-The word is a compound of "machine learning" and the continuous development practice of DevOps in the software field
 - https://en.wikipedia.org/wiki/MLOps
 - https://github.com/GokuMohandas/MadeWithML
 - https://github.com/visenger/awesome-mlops